|

 I’m continually making adjustments to the robots based on user feedback, so if you have any observations, please feel free to email me.
 I’ll continue to improve the robots as time goes on.

-To date, Hearts Solo has been downloaded over 40,000 times.
+To date, Hearts Solo has been downloaded by more than 45,000 players.
 I’ve gotten a lot of feedback from people who have played it.

 Most requests are for scoring tweaks.
 Some people prefer a common rule variation where the jack of diamonds scores negative 10 or negative 13 points.
 Some people want a successful moon-shot to subtract 26 points from the winner, rather than adding 26 points to all the losers.
 A couple of people feel the game would be more challenging if current hand scores weren’t displayed.
 Some people want to be able to replay a hand.
 Some players want to stop a hand prematurely if there are no more point cards, or if they know they are going to win all remaining tricks.